odu-cs625-datavis/public-Spring25-aveerasa/HW1-setup.md

 #### Items for Report

-Clone the file <Paris_Olympics2024.xlsx> (https://github.com/odu-cs625-datavis/public-Fall24-aveerasa/blob/main/Paris_Olympics2024.xlsx) from my repository (data taken from https://olympics.com/en/paris-2024/medals?utm_campaign=dp_google) and connect that to Tableau to design a horizontal bar chart.
-Your bar chart should display the countries that won most number of medals by continent.
-Save the chart as an image (*don't just take a screenshot*).
+Clone the file <Paris_Olympics2024.xlsx> (https://github.com/odu-cs625-datavis/public-Spring25-aveerasa/blob/main/Paris_Olympics2024.xlsx) from my repository (data taken from https://olympics.com/en/paris-2024/medals?utm_campaign=dp_google) and connect that to Tableau to design a horizontal bar chart.
+Your bar chart should display the countries that won the least number of medals only (excluding ZERO) in Paris2024 Summer Olynpics by continent (one country from each continent is ok ---*don't just take a screenshot*).
 Save the image file in your repo (*no spaces in the filename*) and include the image in your `HW1-report.md`.

 ## Google Colab